Cameronsplaze/AWS-ContainerManager/README.md

-# GameManagement
+# AWS Container Manager

 Run Minecraft, Valheim, or any container in AWS!

-This CDK project spins up the container when someone connects, then spins it back down when they're done automatically.
-It's a great way to save money on your game servers, without opening your home network to the world.
+This CDK project spins up the container when someone connects, then spins it back *down* when they're done automatically!
+It's a great way to save money on your game/container servers, without opening your home network to the world.

+---

 ## Quick Start